terbo/sigmon/README.md

 sigmon can also play a sound when a new client is detected (the kismet sound, @ http://goo.gl/oDi5sR) and can be instructed to note familiar devices (favorites) such as machines you own or observe regularly.<br>

+TL;DR: The 802.11 Wireless networking stack is fairly insecure.

 The code is released under the GPL2 license.

 What it does